Dealazer/Arionum-Miner-GPU-Cryptogone/README.md

 Please make sure you install latest Nvidia drivers if you use the CUDA miner !

+Miner takes 1% fees (everytime you find a share, there is 1 chance on 100 it will be taken as fees).

 ## Prebuilt Binaries
 If you do not want to compile the project by yourself, you can find up to date ready to go binaries at this address :